Courses

 This course aims at preparing students to use academic skills in English.

-This course provides a general information of the events from the end of the 19. century until the end of the Turkish War of Independence and the signing of the Treaty of Lausanne in 1923.
+This course provides a general information of the events from the end of the 19. century until the end of the Turkish War of Independence and the signing of the Treaty of Lausanne in 1923 and the following period until 1990’s.

 ENG 102 is a compulsory course for first year students.
 ENG 102 focuses on the cognitive skills of listening, reading, writing and speaking.
 Students' academic listening skills will be improved by listening to important / relevant information from lectures or discussions and reading skills by reading recent academic texts and then using this information to create an output task.
 Speaking focuses on giving presentations and students get prepared to express their ideas and opinions by speaking persuasively and coherently.
 The writing component is a consolidation of the speaking activities.